WillForan/nfb/README.md

     * Calibration II = red

 **File/Directory Descriptions**
-* NeurofeedbackTask.m - matlab script to run the social cognition task
+* NfbTask.m - matlab script to run the social cognition task
-* Design.csv - csv file listing the trials used in the experiment.
+* NfbDebug/Development/NfbDesign.csv - csv file listing the trials used in the experiment.
 Manually edit this file if you want to use a specific trial order, but make sure you keep the same format; otherwise, the task will not run.
-* GetDevice.m - matlab file to list connected devices to computer.
+* Queries/QueryDevices.m - matlab file to list connected devices to computer.
 Use this to identify the DeviceIndex value for SocialCognitionTask.
 This is useless for Windows machines (confirm this statement).
-* TestFont.m - script to test fonts using drawtext
-* Fonts - directory containing the necessary fonts
+* Fonts - directory containing the necessary fonts (not needed any more)
-* DebugScripts/Development/CreateDesign.m - matlab script to create Design.csv file
+* NfbDebug/Development/CreateDesign.m - matlab script to create Design.csv file
-* DebugScripts/Development/CreateWaveforms.m - matlab script to create feedback signals
+* NfbDebug/Development/CreateWaveforms.m - matlab script to create feedback signals
-* DedubScripts/Development/Waveforms.mat - mat file saving the feedback signals
+* NfbDedug/Development/Waveforms.mat - mat file saving the feedback signals
-* Responses - participant response files are saved in this directory
+* NfbResponses - participant response files are saved in this directory